 This post features a spin on the popular what-why-how structure.
 Call it a “what-why-list,” if you will.
 We start with the “what,” defining test data management.
 Then, we follow that with the “why,” covering the reasons why you should care about test data management.
 After that, we walk you through our list of test data management tools.

-What Is Test Data Management?
+What Is Test Data Management In Software Testing?

 If you have tests, you need test data.
 When testing in production—something you should be doing, if you’re not—you already have access to the best possible type of test data: Real data.
 However, testing in production doesn’t preclude testing before production, and that’s where test data management comes in handy.